Information on the stormwater network, sump conversions, stormwater ties and construction in the vicinity of stormwater easements.

 You are responsible for blockages in the stormwater drainage on your property.
 If you live in a newer suburb you are probably connected to the Municipal stormwater network at a tie point.
 It is important to note that the property owner is responsible for stormwater blockages up stream of the tie and that Roads ACT is responsible for blockages below the tie point.

 If you are experiencing a blockage in the lease stormwater drainage you will need to contact a plumber to investigate and fix the problem.
 If the plumber finds that the blockage is outside your property, the plumber must expose the tie point and contact Access Canberra on 13 22 81 to request Roads ACT to arrange an inspection of the tie point to determine where the blockage is located.
 If the blockage is the responsibility of Roads ACT you will be reimbursed for the expense of having the tie exposed.
 Please also contact Roads ACT through Access Canberra for more information about tie chokes and reimbursement strategy.

-If you need to know the location of your stormwater tie you will need to visit the ACT Planning and Land Authority (ACTPLA) website.
+If you need to know the location of your stormwater tie you will need to visit the Environment, Planning and Sustainable Development (EPSDD) website.

 A stormwater tie is the connection of the public stormwater services to individual properties.
 The stormwater tie can be connected via pipe to a stormwater main, or to the kerb of a street.
 In either case, the property boundary creates the distinction between the property on private land and the property of the ACT Government.

 The ACT Government does not automatically accept responsibility for damage or blockages until the circumstances have been thoroughly investigated.
 Responsibility can often lie solely with the private land lease holder.